Another beautiful vaccine: a look into the Moderna FDA EUA submission packageTagged:

 1: M Herper & D Garde, “FDA scientists endorse Moderna Covid-19 vaccine, as documents provide new hints on efficacy”, STAT News, 2020-Dec-15. ↩

 3: Moderna Therapeutics, “mRNA-1273 Sponsor Briefing Document Addendum”, FDA.gov, downloaded 2020-Dec-15.
-Discusses duration of follow-up of subjects, adverse reaction definitions for lymphadenopaty (swollen lymph glands, usually in the armpit), some interim data on using Kaplan-Meier estimators for recurrence under intent-to-treat rules, and, most interestingly to me, some evidence supporting efficacy vs asymptomatic infection! ↩
+Discusses duration of follow-up of subjects, adverse reaction definitions for lymphadenopathy (swollen lymph glands, usually in the armpit), some interim data on using Kaplan-Meier estimators for recurrence under intent-to-treat rules, and, most interestingly to me, some evidence supporting efficacy vs asymptomatic infection! ↩